Gabrli/React-game-app/README.md

 This project is it memory game which was create in React.js.
 The whole app has clear and simple design.
 Whole code in javaScript is not complicated.
+Game is realy easy in getting around app

 SCREENS: